notmarshmllow/credax/README.md

 # CREDAX - FAST AI POWERED FUZZING TOOL with SLACK NOTIFICATIONS
 Credax -Fastest Fuzzing Tool with Slack Notifications.

 Credax is a lite-weight AI Powered Fuzzing Tool built in Python.
-Credax uses the least of you CPU by using more concurrent tasks thus saving your OS Threads, providing you with better speed and results.
+Credax uses the least of your CPU by using more concurrent tasks and less threads, thus saving your OS Threads, providing you with better speed and results.

 # INSTALLATION